8 Reasons Why NAD+ Should Be On Your Radar

 - NAD+ Is the Key to Cellular Energy

 Do you think of energy drinks or coffee when you think of energy?
-Well, you should actually be thinking of ATP, the human body’s chemical source of energy.
-ATP stands for adenosine triphosphate, and it’s what creates energy in your body.
+Well, you should actually be thinking of ATP, the human cells' chemical source of energy.
+ATP stands for adenosine triphosphate, and it’s what creates energy in your cells.
 NAD+ plays a main role in creating ATP.

 - NAD+ Declines with Age

 The body needs NAD+ but it doesn’t have an endless supply of it.
 Two human studies mirrored what we’d already known happens in animals.
-In 2012, researchers discovered the decline of NAD+ levels in human skin, and then in 2015, the decline of NAD+ levels in the human brain.
+In 2012 and 2015, researchers discovered NAD+ declines in human tissues.
 These findings were critical.

 - But You Can Get More NAD+